twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 When your extension is launched by a user tapping an existing message, the view controller is automatically launched into expanded mode by Messages.app.

 You can also request that your app be expanded after it has started in compact mode.
-In my tests on the simulator, my request to expand my extension was accepted about 0.3 seconds after `viewDidAppear`, the final callback we get from the view system (I set a timer).
+In my tests on the simulator, my request to expand my extension was accepted no earlier than 0.3 seconds after `viewDidAppear`, the final callback we get from the view system (I set a timer).
 Those numbers may change, but the takeaway is that you can't *immediately* expand your extension with no user interaction having taken place.

 ### Saved Screenshots

 Similar to how suspended apps are snapshotted by iOS before moving to the background, the same is done with Messages Extensions to give them the appearance of quick activation.
-It kills and revives extensions quite aggressively too.
+Messages.app kills and revives extensions quite aggressively too.
 In the beta, this has led to some funky looking intermediate view states.

 {% caption_img /images/messages-startup-artifacts-small.png IceCreamBuilder looking a little stretched out. %}